swaptacular/swpt_accounts/protocol.rst

    zero, deleting the account may result in a loss of non-negligible amount of money (tokens of the digital currency).
-Even if the balance was negligible at the moment of the deletion request, there might had been a pending incoming transfer to the account, which would be lost had the account been deleted without the necessary precautions.
+Even if the balance was negligible at the moment of the deletion request, there might have been a pending incoming transfer to the account, which would be lost had the account been deleted without the necessary precautions.
 To achieve safe deletion, this protocal requires that the account is scheduled for deletion, and the system takes care to